ACCESS-NRI/ACCESS-Hive-Docs/docs/model_evaluation/data/sharing/specification.md

 # ACCESS Output Data Specifications
 This document provides an overview of the data specifications for data produced by ACCESS models.
-The initial draft of this specification targets ESM1.6 and will be expanded to other ACCESS models in time.
+This initial draft of the specification only targets ACCESS-ESM1.6 and is intentionally lightweight, serving as a first step towards the standardisations of data produced by the ACCESS ecosystem.
-This version of the specification is intended to be relatively lightweight, as a first step towards the standardisations of data produced by the ACCESS ecosystem.
+Over time, the specification will be expanded and extended to cover other ACCESS models.

-The goal of this specification is to provide a consistent and uniform experience for users across all ACCESS models by enabling the embedding of established community conventions and defined data specifications directly in the ACCESS software and release processes.
+The goal of this specification is to provide a consistent and uniform experience for users across all ACCESS models, by enabling the embedding of established community conventions and defined data specifications directly in the ACCESS software and release processes.

 Included here are file and directory naming conventions, variable conventions, and variable and global attributes.